 Publicly Traded Companies.

-If you are looking to form a Publicly Traded corporation, or take your LLC public, we can refer you to a company who, for a relatively small amount of money, can help you take your Wyoming company public.
+If you are looking to form a Publicly Traded corporation, or take your LLC public, we can refer you to a company who, for a relatively small amount of money, can help you take your Wyoming corporation public.
 If you are looking to do a reverse merger they may be able to help with that as well.

 The Advantages of Going Public:

 Lower Cost of Capital.
 Private companies, having exhausted its bank lines, must typically raise its financing from institutional investors.
 These institutions generally demand stiff repayment terms, a major ownership position, as well as significant operational restrictions.
 Investors find that the value of equity securities in a private company is reduced because of lack of liquidity.

 One of the advantages of going public is that public companies often trade at one to ten times the value of the private company of the same relative size and type.
 Because the public company has better and more accessible alternatives for raising capital, it provides greater leverage in its negotiations with both individual and institutional investors.
 Public companies offer a quick “exit strategy” to its investors as the stock can be readily sold in the public market.
 Investors find the liquidity factor of a public company reassuring.

 Personal Wealth.
 A public offering enhances the personal net worth of the major stockholders in the company.
 Even if the shareholders do not realize immediate profits through the sale of their existing stock during a Direct Public Offering, their stock can be used as collateral to secure loans.